Astronomy equipment — telescopes, mounts, and accessories for UK stargazing

 Accessory What It Does Price Level

-Moon Filter ND 0.9 Reduces lunar glare ~£11 Beginner
+Moon Filter ND 0.9 Reduces lunar glare around £11 Beginner

-Telrad Finder Reflex sight for finding objects ~£43 Beginner
+Telrad Finder Reflex sight for finding objects around £43 Beginner

-Variable Polarising Filter Adjustable brightness control ~£24 Intermediate
+Variable Polarising Filter Adjustable brightness control around £24 Intermediate

 1